doomer2004/CarsInUkraine/CarsInUkraine/README.md

 ## 📌 Overview

-This dataset contains information about vehicle registrations in Ukraine.
-It can be useful for analyzing car purchase trends, identifying popular brands, models, and colors of vehicles.
+This data set contains information about vehicle registration in Ukraine from the [source](https://data.gov.ua/dataset/06779371-308f-42d7-895e-5a39833375f0).
+This project analyzes, downloads, and processes data to identify the most popular car colors and brands in this time period.

 ## 🎯 Research Objectives